-- 4. Remuneration and conditions of Acting / Temporary CEO arrangements - 4.1 The CEO will determine the remuneration and benefits when appointing an employee as Acting CEO.
-Renumeration and benefits must not exceed the substantive CEO's total reward package. - 4.2 Where an appointment is made in accordance with clause 1.3 above the Executive Manager Corporate Strategy and Governance will determine the remuneration and benefits when appointing an employee as Acting CEO.
-Determination will have due regard to the remuneration and benefits applied formerly and must not exceed the substantive CEO's total reward package. - 4.3 Council will determine by resolution, the remuneration and benefits to be offered to a Temporary CEO when entering into a contract in accordance with the requirements of Sections 5.39(1) and (2)(a) of the Act. - 4.4 Acting and temporary CEOs will be delegated the powers and be able to discharge the duties of the CEO, subject to any limitations imposed by the CEO or Council through an appointment under this policy.
+- 4.1 The CEO will determine the remuneration and benefits when appointing an employee as Acting CEO. - 4.2 Where an appointment is made in accordance with clause 1.3 above the Executive Manager Corporate Strategy and Governance will determine the remuneration and benefits when

+- 4.3 Council will determine by resolution, the remuneration and benefits to be offered to a Temporary CEO when entering into a contract in accordance with the requirements of Sections 5.39(1) and (2)(a) of the Act. - 4.4 Acting and temporary CEOs will be delegated the powers and be able to discharge the duties of the CEO, subject to any limitations imposed by the CEO or Council through an appointment under this policy.